olivertemple/cdd/readme.md

 ## Installation

 Download `cdd.bat`, and either place it in `C:\Windows\System32\` or add the folder where it is placed to you `PATH` environment variable.
-Also place `cddmanage.exe` in the same folder.
+Also place `cddmanage.exe` in the same folder (this can be found in the latest release).
 A file will be created in your AppData folder to store the paths that have been saved.

 ## Usage
 `cdd -a [NAME] [PATH]` will add a new path that can be used with `cdd [NAME]`.
 This will overwrite any existing path with the same name.